-The Classroom to Food Market Pipeline (CFMP) has students play food themed games and grow in class different vegetables, fruits, herbs, and/or spices for monthly harvests (up to 8 foods per Level).
+The Classroom to Food Market Pipeline (CFMP) has students divide into teams to grow in class up to 8 different vegetables, fruits, herbs, and/or spices for monthly harvesting.

-The growing techniques used are simple and can be replicated at home even for those living in apartments.
+The growing techniques are simple and can be done at home even for those living in apartments using seeds and other materials provided by the CFMP.
+Harvests can be given to a wildlife rescue, animal hospital, or pet store to feed small animals like turtles, rabbits, and hamsters.
 We have received approval for this program from the County Health Department.
 Please review the CFMP to get more familiar with the program if not already.

 For new schools starting out at Level I, we suggest piloting this program in one classroom during the first semester and spreading it to more classes based on available funding.
-If funding isn’t available, we have a fund raising option involving the school’s/PTA’s social media.
+If funding isn’t available, we have a fund raising option involving our Health Tips and social media to continue growing the program.

 Schools have the option to allow students to voluntarily showcase their artwork in the form of flyers or table toppers at a sponsor’s place of business in return for the young artists receiving gift certificates from the sponsor.

-Health Tips are a daily infographic posted on a Facebook page created by ReBuildUp to highlight the health efforts at the school.
-The school is encouraged to share these daily Health Tips on their school’s or PTA’s official Facebook Page featuring the sponsor.
+Health Tips are a daily infographic posted on the Facebook page created by ReBuildUp to journal the health efforts throughout the school year.
+The school is encouraged to share the Facebook page, the daily Health Tips, and pictures of students growing greens on their school’s and/or PTA’s official Facebook Page.
 The Health Tips shared feature over 100 different vegetables, fruits, herbs, and spices.
 The goal is to help influence the shopping habits of parents so they can provide the healthiest options for their children when possible.

 We rely on harvest data, exit surveys, and other metrics to help gauge the success of the CFMP along with what still needs improvement.
-We base the current version on teacher and student feedback from our 2016-2017 Partners.
+We base the current version of the CFMP on teacher and student feedback from our 2016-2017 Partners.